CAP: Evaluation of Persuasive and Creative Image Generation: Methodology

+In more detail, we utilize a Multimodal Large Language Model (\eg InternVL-V2-26B \cite{InternVL}) to generate the image description $D_I$.
+Next, we input this description into a fine-tuned LLM (\eg LLAMA3-Instruct-8B \cite{dubey2024llama}) to generate an action-reason statement for the input image ($AR_{gen}$).
+We separately compute the similarity of the action and reason components of the $AR_m$ (\ie $A_m$ and $R_m$) with the corresponding component in the $AR_{gen}$ (in order to avoid the more visually explicit action from dominating the score).
+We use a semantical similarity score \cite{sim_score} and then return their weighted average as the overall alignment score:

-} where $\alpha$ is the weight for reason when computing the similarity between the statements, which is set on 4 after experimenting with different values. $A_m$ and $R_m$ is action and reason components of the $AR_m$ respectively.
+where $\alpha$ is the weight for reason when computing the similarity between the statements, which is set\footnote{Agreement between human annotators and AIM scores computed with different $\alpha$, evaluated on a subset of images, are: $\alpha = 1: 0.51$, $\alpha = 2, 3: 0.55$, $\alpha = 4,5: 0.68$.
+We include an example in the supplementary file.} to 4.

-While LLAMA3-instruct generates acceptable action-reason statements with an accurate prompt, it sometimes fails to generate statements with the correct reason given an image.
-For example, the LLAMA3-instruct output for Fig. \ref{fig:CITE} (b) is \textit{I should drive with confidence because Subaru promises a safe and reliable experience with its vehicles.} While this is an acceptable output, \emph{driving} with confidence (possibly over-confidently) is not what the image is advertising (being able to safely \emph{stop} with confidence).
+We opt to fine-tune the LLM because it sometimes fails to generate statements with the correct \emph{message} given an image.
+For example, the LLAMA3-Instruct-8B output for Fig. \ref{fig:CITE} (b) is \textit{I should drive with confidence because Subaru promises a safe and reliable experience with its vehicles.} While this is an acceptable output, \emph{driving} with confidence (possibly over-confidently) is not what the image is advertising (being able to safely \emph{stop} with confidence).